HR Green and City of Wood Dale Win APWA Project of the Year -Transportation Award

 Additionally, design elements were implemented to make for a safer intersection design.
 Specifically, textured and colored crosswalks were incorporated, protective railing/fencing were placed for pedestrians, and clearly delineated pedestrian crosswalks were designed and implemented to funnel pedestrians to safe points for roadway and railroad crossings.
 Railroad pedestrian gates were implemented, as were vehicular quad gates.

-According to Nunzio Pulice, Mayor of Wood Dale, not only did the project address safety, but it will serve as a standard for downtown revitalization.
+According to Nunzio Pulice, Mayor of Wood Dale, not only did the project of the year address safety, but it will serve as a standard for downtown revitalization.
 “For decades, this intersection and its unusual layout has been a source of safety concerns, delays and driver frustration,” said Pulice.
 “The new improvements have helped improve safety, reduce driver confusion and congestion.
 The aesthetic enhancements will be the foundation of the downtown revitalization program the City of Wood Dale has initiated.”